Support Us Now

 • Can you cut my Greyhounds toe nails for me?

 Yes we can!
 Just book an appointment to bring your greyhound to the kennels and we can do their nails for you.
-We can also do teeth de-scaling, ear cleaning and bathing if you would like to get the whole pamper treatment!
+We can also do teeth de-scaling, and bathing if you would like to get the whole pamper treatment!

 Call for further information.